Ratified at the 2020 Annual General Meeting, November 29, 2020

-45. All cheques shall be signed by any 2 of the President, Vice-President, Treasurer, Recording Secretary or Executive Director.
+- All cheques shall be signed by any 2 authorized Directors or 1 authorized Director and Executive Director.

-46. All contracts, documents or any instruments in writing requiring signature to bind the Association, shall be signed by any 2 of the President, Vice-President, Treasurer, Recording Secretary or Executive Director.
+- All contracts, documents or any instruments in writing requiring signature to bind the Association, shall be signed by any 2 authorized Directors or 1 authorized Director and Executive Director.

-47. All human resources contracts shall be approved and signed solely by the Executive Director, with exception of those documents that govern the role of the Executive Director, which shall be exempt from this Section.
+- All human resources contracts shall be approved and signed solely by the Executive Director, with the exception of documents that govern the role of the Executive Director, which shall be exempt from this Section.

-48. The Directors may give the Association’s power of attorney to any chartered bank, trust company or registered dealer of securities for the purposes of the transferring of and dealing with any stocks, bonds and other securities of the Association.
+- The Directors may give the Association’s power of attorney to any chartered bank, trust company, or registered dealer of securities for the purposes of the transferring of and dealing with any stocks, bonds, and other securities of the Association.

 MEETINGS OF MEMBERS

-49. The Annual or other General Meeting of the members of the Association shall be held on such day and at such time as the President or Board of Directors shall determine.
+- The Annual or other General Meeting of the members of the Association shall be held on such day and at such time as the Board of Directors determine.

-51. Not less than 14 days and no more than 35 days before written notice of the date and place of the Annual or any other General Meeting shall be given by the Board of Directors to the members of the Association.
+- Not less than 30 days before written notice of the date and place of the Annual or any other General Meeting shall be given by the Board of Directors to the members of the Association.

-52. At least 14 days prior to the Annual or any other General Meeting an agenda shall be emailed to all members (or mailed for those who have not provided an email address), which shall state the general nature of business to be transacted at such meeting.
+- At least 14 days prior to the Annual or any other General Meeting an agenda shall be emailed to all members (or mailed for those who have not provided an email address), which shall state the general nature of business to be transacted at such a meeting.

-53. Copies of any proposed Bylaw amendments will be available to any member at the Kind Space office and electronically 14 days prior to the meeting at which they will be considered.
-The board will submit the list of any such amendments for considerationby the membership at the Annual General Meeting or the Special Meeting called for this purpose.
+- Copies of any proposed Bylaw amendments will be available to any member at the Kind Space office and electronically 14 days prior to the meeting at which they will be considered.
+The board will submit the list of any such amendments for consideration by the membership at the Annual General Meeting or Special Meeting called for this purpose.

-55. One quarter of the registered members of the Association can requisition a Special Meeting by signing and delivering a written notice to the Executive Committee.
-Upon receipt of such a requisition, the Executive Committee shall within six weeks of receipt of said requisition call a meeting with proper written notice given to the members of the Association not less than 14 days or no more than 35 days preceding the meeting.
+- One quarter of the registered members of the Association can requisition a Special Meeting by signing and delivering a written notice to the Board of Directors.
+Upon receipt of such requisition, the Board of Directors shall within 8 weeks of receipt of said requisition call a meeting with proper written notice given to the members of the Association not less than 30 days preceding the meeting.

 QUORUM FOR MEMBERS MEETING

-56. One quarter of the registered members shall constitute a quorum for such meetings, including those that participated in online voting in advance to the meeting of members.
+54. One quarter of the registered members shall constitute a quorum for such meetings, including those that participated in online voting in advance to the meeting of members.

 MEMBERS ENTITLED TO VOTE

-57. At any meeting of members every person shall be entitled to vote who has been a member of the Association for a period of not less than thirty 30 days prior to the date of the meeting and continues as of the date of the meeting to be qualified as a member.
+- At any meeting of members every person shall be entitled to vote, in person or online, who has been a member of the Association for a period of not less than 14 days prior to the date of the meeting and continues as of the date of the meeting to be qualified as a member.

-58. At any meeting of members, each member shall have the right to move, to second and to vote on any motion, resolution or proposal.
+- At any meeting of members, each member shall have the right to move to second and to vote on any motion, resolution or proposal.

-59. The Executive Committee, or failing it, the Board of Directors, shall be the Nominating Committee, which shall prepare a slate of candidates for election as directors at each Annual General Meeting, consistent with the provisions of By-law 10.
-In composing the slate, the Nominating Committee shall be guided by considerations relating to gender balance as outlined in By-law 5.
-It shall further be guided by a desire to ensure the participation in organizational governance of marginalized and under-represented groups.
+- The Board of Directors, shall initiate the Nominating Process, which shall prepare a slate of candidates for election as directors at each Annual General Meeting, consistent with the provisions of By-law 10.
+It shall be guided by a desire to ensure the participation in organizational governance of marginalized and under-represented groups.

 a) Such nominees meet the eligibility criteria to serve as Directors.

-b) Such nominations will not result in a Board membership exceeding the maximum number of 12, nor be inconsistent with the considerations relating to gender balance as outlined in By-law 5 and taking into consideration of marginalized identities outlined in By-law 59.
+b) Such nominations will not result in a Board membership exceeding the maximum number of 12, nor be inconsistent with the considerations of marginalized identities outlined in By-law 57.

-62. The Nominating Committee shall also recommend – from among all continuing directors and those on its recommended slate – nominees for the Offices of President, Vice-President, Treasurer and Recording Secretary.
+- The Nominating Process shall also recommend – from among all continuing directors and those on its recommended slate – nominees for the Roles of Co-President, Treasurer, and Recording Secretary.
 Additional nominations for these positions – from among all continuing or newly appointed directors – may be made from the floor of the Annual General Meeting.

-63. Should there be more than 2 candidates nominated for election to any one officer’s position and no one of such candidates shall receive more than one half of the total votes cast for such office or position, the election procedure shall be by way of elimination: the candidate with the least number of votes being eliminated and another vote taken and so on until such candidate receives more than one half of the total number of votes cast.
+- Should there be more than 2 candidates nominated for election to any of the roles and no one of such candidates shall receive more than one half of the total votes cast for such role, the election procedure shall be by way of elimination: the candidate with the least number of votes being eliminated and another vote taken and so on until such candidate receives more than one half of the total number of votes cast.